mateuszkulpa/nuxt-hcaptcha/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-🚧 **Note: This project is currently under development and not yet production ready.**

 Nuxt module that allows to protect your website from bots.
 Heavily inspired by [Nuxt Turnstile](https://github.com/nuxt-modules/turnstile).

 ## Quick Setup